mrooney/kickstarter-lob/README.md

 1. `python kslob.py your-kickstarter-backer-report.csv`

 You can safely run kslob.py multiple times with updated exports; it will only send one postcard per address (per Lob.com API key).
+Note that this does mean that a backer who changes their address between exports will receive a second postcard, however this is probably A Good Thing.

 How It Works
 ============